 Keep monitoring the overall performance to understand the logistics of the email domains and generate better results.

 The DMARC policy specifies how the SPF and DKIM will be dealt with and handled by the email servers.
 It gives the domain administrators the reporting mechanism to identify any email failure or spoofing attempt on the domain.
-You can read more about this here.
+A report by IETF Datatracker explains how it’s done.

-If you want to send out interactive AMP emails, you will have to get whitelisted with Yahoo Mail, Gmail, and Mail.ru, email clients which support AMP emails.
+If you want to send out interactive AMP emails, you will have to get whitelisted with Yahoo Mail, Gmail, and Mail.ru.
+These are the only 3 email clients which support AMP emails.
 For a successful whitelisting of your sender address, you will have to set up DMARC for your domain.

 With Mailmodo, you can easily set up DMARC and start sending out interactive AMP emails.
 The Mailmodo team assists you in incorporating the DMARC to protect your company's domain name easily and reap the benefits of interactive AMP emails.